The Building Safety Act

 What is the role of the Building Safety Regulator?

-The Building Safety Act sets out clear lines of responsibility for building owners, which will be reinforced by the new role of the Building Safety Regulator.
-They will oversee the safety and performance of all buildings, and promote and encourage professional competency.
+The Building Safety Act sets out clear lines of responsibility for building owners, which are being reinforced by the new role of the Building Safety Regulator.
+Their role is to oversee the safety and performance of all buildings, and promote and encourage professional competency.

-The Building Safety Regulator will also oversee the entire life cycle of higher risk buildings, from design stages through construction and into occupation.
+The Building Safety Regulator is also overseeing the entire life cycle of higher risk buildings, from design stages through construction and into occupation.
 A significant new step in this process is the introduction of major gateways that can act as hard stops in between each stage if not approved by the Building Safety Regulator.

 The names and definitions of each are still being confirmed, but they cover: